-If you are an Instagram user and if you treat your Instagram presence seriously, it’s not a surprise that you’d like to know if you’re successful in what you do and how your audience reacts to the content you publish.
+If you are an Instagram user and if you treat your Instagram presence seriously, most probably you’d like to know if you’re successful in what you do and how your audience reacts to the content you publish.
+That’s why your Instagram data is worth its weight in gold.

-Instagram Insights – a free tool that has some drawbacks
+Instagram Insights – a free tool to check your Instagram data

-I guess you know Instagram Insights quite well, so you most probably are aware of the fact that the data presented there are very limited.
-The biggest obstacle is, though, not the type of data but the time frame for which you can analyze your data – only the last 7 days.
+I guess you know Instagram Insights quite well, and most probably you are also aware of the fact that the data presented there is quite limited.
+The biggest obstacle is, though, not the type of data but the time frame for which you can analyze your data – it is only the last 90 days.

-How can one analyze their performance in a longer time period?
+How can one analyze their performance over a longer time period?
 How can you know if you are actually improving?
 If you are engaging your audience less or more than in the past months?
-Unless we manually write down data regularly once a week, we simply won’t know.
+Unless you manually write down data regularly once a month, you simply won’t know.

-Where can I find historical Instagram data from?
+Where can I find my historical Instagram data?

-Even though the native Instagram solutions can’t really help, there are other tools that can provide you with your historical Instagram data.
+Even though native Instagram solutions can help only to some extent, there are other tools that can provide you with your historical Instagram data for much longer time periods.
 What we are talking here about are obviously external social media analytical apps.

-Once you connect your profile to Sotrender you’ll automatically get 30 days of historical data.* So from this point on, you can already analyze your performance for the last month.
+Once you connect your profile to Sotrender you’ll automatically get 30 days of historical Instagram data.* From this point on, you can already analyze your performance for the last month.
 Good enough for a start, right?

 *The only exception is data about the increase in the number of followers and followers’ demographics – this is because of the Instagram API limitation, which does not return such data.